-Level Open Space Offsetting Carbon Emission Activities Reported Platinum Since 1995, Davis has partnered with The Yolo Land Trust to facilitate more than a dozen successful conservation easements with private property owners.
-A conservation easement is a contract that the property owner enters into to permanently restrict the use of the property, such as for open space or agriculture or wildlife habitat.
+- 4. Davis has offered community garden space, administered by the city's Parks and Community Services Department, to residents for many years.
+There are currently 116 rentable plots, as well as a garden center, herb plot, perennial plot and donation garden.
+The annual rental fee allows the city to provide land, water and limited facility maintenance and administrative staff support to gardeners. - 5.
+Since 1995, Davis has partnered with The Yolo Land Trust to facilitate more than a dozen successful conservation easements with private property owners.
 Davis has used Measure O funds to purchase conservation easements outright from a property owner or to leverage other funds to secure the conservation easement.
-Davis also partners with Solano County Land Trust for easements within Solano County.
-In some cases, the city co-holds the easements with The Yolo Land Trust for farmland mitigation for development within the city, pursuant to its Farmland Preservation Ordinance.
-As of 2016, Davis holds outright or co-holds more than 2500 acres in conservation easements to permanently restrict the use of the property as open space, agriculture or wildlife habitat. www.theyololandtrust.org/ The 400 acre Davis Wetlands Project is part of a growing effort throughout the Central Valley to preserve and restore native habitats and the wildlife they support.
+As of 2016, Davis holds outright or co-holds more than 2500 acres in conservation easements to permanently restrict the use of the property as open space, agriculture or wildlife habitat. - 6.
+The 400 acre Davis Wetlands Project is part of a growing effort throughout the Central Valley to preserve and restore native habitats and the wildlife they support.
 The Wetlands is one of the city's most valuable open space resources.
 It provides wildlife habitat, flood control, wastewater and stormwater treatment, recreation, and environmental learning opportunities.
-Docent lead tours are offered the first Saturday of each month.
-The Davis wetlands are located in north east Davis, adjacent to the wastewater treatment plant. www.cityofdavis.org/city-hall/public-works/wastewater/davis-wetlands 2016 j

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities